 Oddly enough, a vast majority of our digestive woes become medical mysteries simply because science often has the strange habit of missing the obvious.
 And this is where a little clever sleuthing and some simple science come in to save the day.

-I’d like to share with you a favorite section from my best selling book, The Slow Down Diet, that highlights the easy and elegant clinical solution to so many of our digestive complaints.
-Once you see the beauty of this hidden science, you’ll have the secret to helping yourself and others transform digestive metabolism.
+I’d like to share with you a favorite section from my best-selling book, The Slow Down Diet, that highlights the easy and elegant clinical solution to so many of our digestive complaints.
+Once you see the beauty of this hidden science, you’ll have the secret to helping yourself and others transform your digestive metabolism.

 Let me know what you think:

 The key to understanding the stress metabolism is the central nervous system (CNS).
 The portion of the CNS that exerts the greatest influence on gastrointestinal function is called the autonomic nervous system (ANS).

 This aspect of the nervous system is responsible for getting your stomach churning, the enzymatic secretions in the digestive process flowing, and keeping the dynamic process of nutrient absorption into the bloodstream on the move.
 The ANS also tells your body when not to be in digesting mode, such as when there’s no food in your belly or when you’re in fight-or-flight response.